A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 It’s also advisable to keep a hood on to stop too much water evaporation.

-Other pieces of equipment that you need includes:
+Other pieces of equipment that you need include:

 - Decorations (Including live or artificial plants)